Estimated reading time: 3 minutes

 In summary, beware of inconsistency

 Clearly, those that currently have no KID on their website are running a compliance risk and risk IFAs not being able or willing to sell their products if this is not rectified.

 For those that have met the requirements to publish, it is clear that there are a lot of inconsistencies of interpretations of the regulations.
 We encourage firms to investigate such items.
 An inconsistent approach may lead to firms suffering from lower sales if they are showing worse numbers than others, or a compliance risk if numbers are not compliant and create a false expectation.

-Barnett Waddingham has built a tool that enables firms to produce compliant KIDs and monitor when these need updating.
-The requirements and how the tool does this are discussed throughout our KIDs hubFIND OUT MORE
+Our independent tool enables firms to produce compliant KIDs and monitor when these need updating.
+For more information on the requirements and how it works, please explore our KIDs and PRIIPs resources.FIND OUT MORE